Moridrin/MP-SSV-Frontend-Members/readme.txt

-=== SSV Frontend Members ===
+=== SSV Users ===
 Contributors: moridrin
-Tags: ssv, ssv, members, user management, moridrin, frontend members, sportvereniging, sports club, Requires at least: 3.0.1
+Tags: ssv, ssv, members, user management, moridrin, Users, sportvereniging, sports club, Requires at least: 3.0.1
 Tested up to: 4.6
 Stable tag: 4.6
 License: WTFPL
 License URI: http://www.wtfpl.net/txt/copying/

-SSV Frontend Members is a plugin that allows you to manage members of a Students Sports Club the way you want to.
+SSV Users is a plugin that allows you to manage members of a Students Sports Club the way you want to.

 == Description ==

-SSV Frontend Members is a plugin that allows you to manage members of a Students Sports Club the way you want to.
+SSV Users is a plugin that allows you to manage members of a Students Sports Club the way you want to.
 With this plugin you can:
  - Have a frontend registration and login page
  - Customize member data fields,
  - Easy manage, view and edit member profiles.